Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Model

 \subsubsection{Summary}

 We summarize the relation between different solution concepts for games in Figure \ref{fig:solution-concepts-venn-diagram}.
 It is well known that $NE \subseteq CE \subseteq CCE$ in finite games.
 The relationship between correlated rationalizable sets (or strictly serially undominated sets) and [coarse] correlated equilibria is more complex.
-First, we can show that, similar to rationalizable actions, actions contained in the support of correlated equilibria are also correlated rationalizable. \begin{proposition} Given a finite normal-formal game, any action profile that is in the support of a correlated equilibrium is also in the correlated rationalizable set. \end{proposition} While it is known that CCE may contain dominated strategies \citep{viossat2013no}, we can show that actions supported by a CCE are not a superset of correlated rationalizable actions.
-To show this, we use the equivalence of CR and SSU. \begin{proposition} There exists a finite-normal form game where an action from the strictly serially undominated set is not in the support of any CCE. \end{proposition} Please refer to the online appendix for both proofs.
+We can show that actions contained in the support of correlated equilibria are also correlated rationalizable.
+Additionally, while it is known that CCE may contain dominated strategies \citep{viossat2013no}, we can show that actions supported by a CCE are not a superset of correlated rationalizable actions.
+The following propositions formalize these relations.
+Please refer to the appendix for both proofs. \begin{proposition} Given a finite normal-formal game, any action profile that is in the support of a correlated equilibrium is also in the correlated rationalizable set. \end{proposition} \begin{proposition} There exists a finite-normal form game where an action from the strictly serially undominated set is not in the support of any CCE. \end{proposition}

 As indicated earlier, algorithms that have no (external) regret (see Equation \eqref{def:noregret}) converge to a CCE, while algorithms with no internal regret (such as regret matching) converge to CEs \citep{foster1997CalibratedLearningCorrelated}.
 ISD computes the strictly serially undominated set (SSU) and, thus, also the correlated rationalizable set (CR), but this algorithm requires full access to the payoff matrix.